 - hormone changes

 It can be accompanied by stomach cramps and pain.

 Removing the uterus is sometimes the only way to find relief from heavy bleeding.
 Other treatments, such as hormone therapy, are usually tried first.

-Common symptoms in women with uterine prolapse are:
+Common symptoms with uterine prolapse are: